shahriarms/saykat/README.md

 Your final folder structure must be: `C:\Users\YourUsername\Android\sdk\latest`.
 Inside the `latest` folder, you should see files and folders like `bin`, `lib`, `NOTICE.txt`, etc.

-**Step 3.3: Set Environment Variables**
+**Step 3.3: Set Environment Variables (পরিবেশ ভেরিয়েবল সেটআপ)**
 Your computer needs to know where to find these tools.
+This is a critical step.
+The `Path` variable tells your terminal where to look for command-line programs like `sdkmanager`.

 *   **For Windows:**
     1. Search for "Edit the system environment variables" in the Start Menu and open it.